Uruguay · Forestry & Pulp · EUDR · Export Systems · Supply Chains

 In 2024, wood pulp became Uruguay's leading export for the first time — surpassing beef.
 The story behind it is not about volume.
-It is about how certification, infrastructure, and regulatory foresight combine into a supply chain that demanding markets can actually work with.
+It is about how certification, infrastructure and regulatory foresight combine into a supply chain that demanding markets can actually work with.

 Uruguay does not look, at first glance, like a country that sets the pace in global commodity markets.
 It is small — 3.4 million people, wedged between Argentina and Brazil — and absent from most international economic debates.
 That structural invisibility is part of the point.
-Because what Uruguay has built in wood pulp is not a story about scale.
-It is a story about system design: how a country organizes certification, infrastructure, and export logistics into something that large, compliance-driven buyers in Europe and Asia actively seek out.

 In 2024, wood pulp became Uruguay's single largest export for the first time in the country's history, surpassing beef.
 It generated revenues of more than USD 2.5 billion — roughly 20 percent of all Uruguayan goods exports.
 That is a structural shift, not a one-year spike.
-It is the direct result of two decades of consistent forestry policy, foreign direct investment, and infrastructure development that aligned around a single industrial logic.
+It is the direct result of two decades of consistent forestry policy, foreign direct investment and infrastructure development that aligned around a single industrial logic.

 The Infrastructure Behind the Number

 Uruguay's pulp sector is built around three industrial mills.
 UPM operates the Fray Bentos mill on the Uruguay River, running since 2007, and the Paso de los Toros mill in the country's interior, which reached its nominal annual capacity of 2.1 million tonnes of eucalyptus pulp in spring 2024.
 Montes del Plata — a joint venture between Chile's Arauco and Finland's Stora Enso — operates a 1.3 million tonne mill in Colonia.
-Together, they represent a combined installed capacity of 4.8 million tonnes per year.
-That figure matters not just as a production number, but as a signal: this is infrastructure built to last, not a commodity play.

 The Paso de los Toros mill illustrates the logic clearly.
 Located 273 kilometres from Montevideo in the rural interior, the mill receives 1,300 truckloads of logs and chemical inputs daily.
 In 2024, the state-renewed rail connection between the mill and the port of Montevideo became operational — a 273-kilometre train corridor, rebuilt as a public-private partnership, that now runs four to five daily freight trains carrying pulp to the terminal for export.
 The infrastructure does not stop at the factory gate.